MicrosoftDocs/quantum-docs-pr.tr-TR/articles/user-guide/libraries/standard/control-flow.md

 DecomposeIntoTimeStepsCA((2, U), 1);
 ```

-<span data-ttu-id="0a689-159">' İn imzası `DecomposeIntoTimeStepsCA` , ' deki ortak bir örüntü :::no-loc(Q#)::: , burada, diziler tarafından desteklenen koleksiyonlar veya bir öğe, ilk öğeleri `Int` değerlerinin uzunluğunu belirten değerler olan tanımlama grupları tarafından temsil edilir.</span><span class="sxs-lookup"><span data-stu-id="0a689-159">The signature of `DecomposeIntoTimeStepsCA` follows a common pattern in :::no-loc(Q#):::, where collections that may be backed either by arrays or by something which compute elements on the fly are represented by tuples whose first elements are `Int` values indicating their lengths.</span></span>
+<span data-ttu-id="0a689-159">' İn imzası `DecomposeIntoTimeStepsCA` , ' deki ortak bir örüntü Q# , burada, diziler tarafından desteklenen koleksiyonlar veya bir öğe, ilk öğeleri `Int` değerlerinin uzunluğunu belirten değerler olan tanımlama grupları tarafından temsil edilir.</span><span class="sxs-lookup"><span data-stu-id="0a689-159">The signature of `DecomposeIntoTimeStepsCA` follows a common pattern in Q#, where collections that may be backed either by arrays or by something which compute elements on the fly are represented by tuples whose first elements are `Int` values indicating their lengths.</span></span>

 ## <a name="putting-it-together-controlling-operations"></a><span data-ttu-id="0a689-160">Birlikte yerleştirme: Işlemleri denetleme</span><span class="sxs-lookup"><span data-stu-id="0a689-160">Putting it Together: Controlling Operations</span></span> ##